How To Choose A Blender: Why Cuisinart Blenders Top The List

 Okay, So WHICH Cuisinart?...

 Cuisinart 18-speed SmartPower Blender.
-At first, I was torn between the stand-alone Cuisinart SmartPower 18-Speed Blender with a slightly more powerful motor (600 watts at my local store... even though the ads state 500 watts!) and larger glass jar (50oz even though the ads state 48 oz.) -vs- the combo Cuisinart SmartPower Duet Blender & Food Processor (which, together, could do everything I could ever need... and more).
+At first, I was torn between the stand-alone Cuisinart SmartPower 18-Speed Blender with a slightly more powerful motor (600 watts) and larger glass jar (50oz.) -vs- the combo Cuisinart SmartPower Duet Blender & Food Processor (which, together, could do everything I could ever need… and more).

 Cuisinart SmartPower Duet Blender and Food Processor.
 Primarily, because I felt that I was getting the Food Processor for FREE.
-But also because I had read good reviews about it.
-(Plus, I had done all this research about all the great things you can do with Blenders AND all the great things you can do with Food Processors, so now I could justify the reaons that I needed one of each!)
+But also because I had read a few good reviews about it.
+(Plus, I had done all this research about all the great things you can do with Blenders and all the great things you can do with Food Processors, so now I could justify the reasons that I needed one of each!)

 How The Cuisinart Blender Itself Performs